NOC-OI/sql-ecology-lesson/episodes/03-sql-joins.md

 To combine data from two tables we use an SQL `JOIN` clause, which comes after the `FROM` clause.

-Database tables are used to organize and group data by common characteristics or principles.
+Database tables are used to organise and group data by common characteristics or principles.
-Often, we need to combine elements from separate tables into a single tables or queries for analysis and visualization.
+Often, we need to combine elements from separate tables into a single table or queries for analysis and visualisation.
-A JOIN is a means for combining columns from multiple tables by using values common to each.

-The JOIN keyword combined with ON is used to combine fields from separate tables.
+A `JOIN` is a way to combine columns from multiple tables using values common to each.
+The `JOIN` keyword, combined with `ON`, is used to bring together fields from different tables.

-A `JOIN` clause on its own will result in a cross product, where each row in the first table is paired with each row in the second table.
-Usually this is not what is desired when combining two tables with data that is related in some way.
+A `JOIN` clause on its own will produce a **Cartesian product**, where each row in the first table is paired with every row in the second table.
+This is usually **not** what we want when combining two related datasets.

 For that, we need to tell the computer which columns provide the link between the two tables using the word `ON`.
 What we want is to join the data with the same